 Offering exactly what your customers need helps improve their retention.
 If your products don’t offer everything customers need, sooner or later they will find another provider.

-The same goes for e-commerce – Customers are more likely to return if you offer what they are searching and want to buy.
+The same goes for e-commerce – customers are more likely to return if you offer what they are searching for and want to buy.

 Answers to this customer survey question will help you minimize risks associated with building a product roadmap or planning expanding inventory.